 I think it is common knowledge that the Olympic Games originated in Greece.
-Are you aware however, that a man known as Diagoras Of Rhodes (full name Diagoras Diagorides and in Greek Διαγόρας ὁ Ῥόδιος, which translates to Diagoras Of Rhodes) was an Olympic Boxing Champion during the 5th Century BC?
+However, did you know that Diagoras Of Rhodes (full name Diagoras Diagorides, or in Greek Διαγόρας ὁ Ῥόδιος), was an Olympic Boxing Champion during the 5th Century BC?

 Diagoras Of Rhodes

 Although we are mostly familiar with the Olympic games as we know and see it today, it originally started in 776 BC and continued until 393 AD.

 Thousands of people would visit the Olympics on each occasion which were in honor of Zeus.
 Zeus of course was the God of Sky and Thunder in Greek Mythology and he was also King of The Gods.

 It was during these times that Diagoras Diagorides made his name.
 Originally from Ialyssos in Rhodes, he went on to become the Olympic Boxing Champion on two occasions at the Olympic Games.

-Although it is actually unclear how many accolades Diagoras won throughout his career, he went on to be seen as a legend of his time.
+Although the exact number of accolades Diagoras won throughout his career remains unclear, he became a legend of his time.

 Not only this, he went on to father his 3 sons (Damagetos, Akousilaos and Dorieus) who also succeeded in the Olympic Games as Boxers.

-The Legend Of Diagoras
+The Legend Of Diagoras Of Rhodes

 They were showered with flowers and everyone applauded their success.
 To be an Olympic Champion in those days was an honor, never mind to father Olympic Champions too.

 There was nothing else better he could do in life.
 Legend has it that Diagoras died at this moment.
-With this it is said that he was the happiest man that was to ever have lived.
+People say that this made him the happiest man to ever have lived.

-Kallipáteira – The Daughter Of Diagoras
+Kallipáteira – The Daughter Of Diagoras Of Rhodes

 Kallipateira however, the Daughter of Diagoras and Mother to Peisirrhodos made a different move.
 Peisirrhodos and Eukles (her Nephew) were also competing in the Olympic Games, and Kallipateira was desperate to see them do so.